Demystifying Dependency Bugs in Deep Learning Stack: RQ2: Root Cause Analysis

 \subsection{Root Cause Taxonomy}

-The taxonomy of DB root causes is shown Fig.~\ref{fig:root_cause}.
-We first classify~the root causes based on the criterion that whether~a~DB~is~caused~solely by one dependency itself (i.e., \textit{Intra-Dependency Cause}) or caused~by constraints among dependencies across DL stack (i.e., \textit{Inter-Dependency Cause}).
+The taxonomy of DB root causes is shown in Fig.~\ref{fig:root_cause}.~We~first classify the root causes based on the criterion that whether~a~DB is~caused by one dependency (i.e., \textit{Intra-Dependency Cause})~or by constraints among dependencies across DL stack (i.e., \textit{Inter-Dependency Cause}).
 Then, we summarize six leaf categories.

-\textbf{Intra-Dependency Cause.} \todo{48 (14.7\%)} of the DBs are caused~solely by one dependency itself, and are divided into two leaf categories.
-Particularly, \todo{40 (12.3\%)} of the DBs are caused by \textit{Buggy Software~Version}; i.e., a DB is caused by triggering bugs~in~software dependencies in DL stack.
-For example, \texttt{tf.data.Dataset.from\_generator()}~did not work with strings on Python 3.x\footnote{https://stackoverflow.com/questions/47705684/}, which was actually caused~by a bug that affected Python 3.x and was fixed after TensorFlow 1.4.